m91michel/mathias-rocks-v1/content/blog/2022-08-10-4-projects-in-4-months.md

 - Use my skillset to build my own business including earning money.
 - The first approaches fail mostly so the main goal is to start doing and get into building a SaaS.
 New ideas and insight will come along the way.

+Update: You can read about the launch of [illostration.com here](/blog/2022-11-30-month-3-illostration/).

 ### Month 4: Open - no-code or MSaaS

 I haven't made a final decision for this month because I want to have the flexibility to decide later.
 I have two options here.
 Either I build something with a no-code platform (e.g. [bubble](https://bubble.io/)) or I start another micro SaaS business from the newsletter.
 Maybe I can also combine them and do both. ;)